 Socio-technical transitions such as the current transformation of the energy sector are of fundamental societal, economic and environmental importance and inherently political.
-Scholars in the field of innovation and transition studies have therefore repeatedly called for paying more attention to the underlying policy processes (Markard et al., 2012; Meadowcroft, 2011; Shove and Walker, 2007; Smith et al., 2010).
-With this paper, we have addressed this gap and analyzed changes in advocacy coalitions as a precondition for major policy change.
+Scholars in the field of innovation and transition studies have therefore repeatedly called for paying more attention to the underlying policy processes.
+With this paper, we have shown how the advocacy coalition framework can be mobilized to analyze the conditions for policy change in the case of the energy transition.
+We also presented first ideas of a model that explains the interplay of policy change and socio-technical change with cognitive processes (changes in beliefs), technological developments and changes in the actor base.